akashmongoosetech/akash-hrms-backend/README.md

 ---

- END OF REPORT
+## END OF REPORT

-Report Generated: May 22, 2026
+**Report Generated:** May 22, 2026
-Testing Method: Comprehensive Static Code Analysis Tools Used: Code review, pattern matching, dependency analysis, security audit Next Steps: See Section 5.7 (Immediate Remediation Priority List)
+**Testing Method:** Comprehensive Static Code Analysis **Tools Used:** Code review, pattern matching, dependency analysis, security audit **Next Steps:** See Section 5.7 (Immediate Remediation Priority List)

+> **DISCLAIMER:** This report is based on static code analysis.
+No runtime testing was performed as the servers were not running.
+Some issues may differ in actual runtime behavior.
+A full dynamic/runtime test should be conducted after the critical fixes are applied.